-Regardless of the IEP Team's decision, it is highly recommended that the discussion and decision be documented through prior written notice.
-If the IEP Team determines ABA is not appropriate or required for a student to receive FAPE, the school division can still permit the ABA services to be provided by the outside provider at the cost of the parent while coordinating services in the school, or the school division can determine they will not permit the outside provider and provide reasons for their decision.
+Regardless of the decision of the IEP Team, it is highly recommended that the discussion and decision be documented through prior written notice.
+If the IEP Team determines ABA is not appropriate or required for a student to receive FAPE, the school division can still permit the ABA services to be provided by the outside provider at the cost of the parent while coordinating services in the school or the school division can determine they will not permit the outside provider providing reasons for their decision.